 Our business depends on our intellectual property and proprietary technology, the protection of which is crucial to the success of our business.
 We rely on a combination of trademark, copyright, and trade secret laws, license agreements, intellectual property assignment agreements, and confidentiality procedures to protect our intellectual property.
-Additionally, we rely on proprietary information (such as trade secrets, know-how, and confidential information by requiring our employees and consultants who develop intellectual property to nour behalf to enter into confidential information by requiring our employees and consultants who develop intellectual property to use or disclosure.
-We generally attempt to instiguement agreements and third parties that we share information with to enter into nondisclosure agreements.
-These agreements may not effectively prevent unauthorized use or disclosure of our confidential information, intellectual property, ro technology, and may not provide an adequate remedy in the event of unauthorized use or disclosure of our confidential information of our proprietary information, may be limited as to their term, and may not provide an adequate remedy in the event of unauthorized use or disclosure or use of proprietary information.
-In addition, our proprietary information may otherwise become known or be independently developed by our competitors or other third parties.
+Additionally, we rely on proprietary information (such as trade secrets, know-how, and confidential information) to protect intellectual property that may not be patentable, or that we believe is best protected by means that do not require public disclosure.
+We generally attempt to protect our intellectual property, technology, and confidential information by requiring our employees and consultants who develop intellectual property on our behalf to enter into confidentiality and invention assignment agreements and third parties that we share information with to enter into nondisclosure agreements.
+These agreements may not effectively prevent unauthorized use or disclosure of our confidential information, intellectual property, or technology and may not provide an adequate remedy in the event of unauthorized use or disclosure of our confidential information or technology, or infringement of our intellectual property.
+For example, we may fail to enter into the necessary agreements, and even if entered into, these agreements may be willfully breached or may otherwise fail to prevent disclosure, third-party infringement, or misappropriation of our proprietary information, may be limited as to their term, and may not provide an adequate remedy in the event of unauthorized disclosure or use of proprietary information, our proprietary information may otherwise become known or be independently developed by our competitors or other third parties.
 To the extent that our employees, consultants, contractors, and other third parties use intellectual property owned by others in their work for us, disputes may arise as to the rights in related or resulting know-how and inventions.
-Costly and time-consuming litigation could be necessary to enforce and determine the scope of our intellectual property rights and other proprietary rights, and failure to obtain or maintain protection for our proprietary information, could be competitive business position.

 Despite our efforts to protect our proprietary rights, other parties may unintentionally or willfully disclose, obtain, or use our technologies or systems, which may allow unauthorized parties to copy aspects of our platform or other software, technology, and functionality or obtain and use information that we consider proprietary.
 In addition, unauthorized parties may also attempt, or successfully endeavor, to obtain our intellectual property, confidential information, and trade secrets through various methods, including through scraping of public data or other content from our website or mobile applications, cybersecurity attacks, and legal or other methods of protecting this data may be inadequate.
-Monitoring unauthorized and disclosures of our intellectual property, proprietary technology, or confidential information can be difficult and expensive and we cannot be sure that the steps we have taken will prevent misappropriation or infringement of our intellectual property or proprietary rights.
+Monitoring unauthorized use and disclosures of our intellectual property, proprietary technology, or confidential information can be difficult and expensive and we cannot be sure that the steps we have taken will prevent misappropriation or infringement of our intellectual property or proprietary rights.